danieldiamond/gitlab-analytics/README.md

 1. Visualization/Dashboard: BizOps is compatible with nearly all visualization engines, due to the SQL based data store.
 For example commercial products like [Looker](https://looker.com/) or [Tableau](https://www.tableau.com/), as well as open-source products like [Superset](https://github.com/airbnb/superset) or [Metabase](https://metabase.com) can be used.

 ## How to use
+> Notes:
+> * Most implementations of SFDC, and to a lesser degree Zuora, require custom fields.
+You will likely need to edit the transformations to map to your custom fields.
+> * The sample Zuora python scripts have been written to support GitLab's Zuora implementation.
+This includes a workaround to handle some subscriptions that should have been created as a single subscription.

 The BizOps product consists three key components: